SummerOfCode2020/week-05-password-validator/README.md

 ## Install dependencies from package.json and Test the Code

-Exectute any of these commands to intall required modules and run tests.
-These are all equivelent.
+Execute any of these commands to install required modules and run tests.
+These are all equivalent.
 Which do you prefer?

 - `npm install` to perform the install
 - followed by command `npm test` to then run tests

 OR

-- `npm install test` to run the install immediately follwed by running tests
+- `npm install test` to run the install immediately followed by running tests

 OR